Tests and treatments

 If no recent laboratory results are available, blood samples may be drawn.

 You will be given a surgical gown to wear.
 Shortly before the procedure, you can be provided with a tablet to help you relax.
-The nurse places an IV line in your arm for the administration of medication should that be necessary.
+The nurse will place an IV line in your arm for the administration of medication, should that be necessary.